webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 | !=         | Compares two values for inequality                                     | 1 != 2  | TRUE  |

 - **Operator precedence**
   - higher more precedence.
-PEDMAS.f
+PEDMAS.
   - **`OR`** has the least precedence.

 | Operator/Element | Description                                        |